 On your iPhone, iPad or Android, you can change your device settings to control whether you see targeted advertising.
 This is usually under 'Privacy' or 'Advertising' in settings.

-Read more about the Queensland Department of Natural Resources, Mines and Energy’s privacy and security practices.
+Read more about the Queensland Department of Resources privacy and security practices.